Fevol/criticmarkup-parser/README.md

 ## Tests
 There are four different test files that attempt to, each testing a different aspect of the grammar:
 - `basic_markdown.txt`: Tests the interaction of the Parser with Markdown text and the CriticMarkup grammar.
-- `basic_nodes.txt`: Tests well-formedness of each node type.
+- `basic_ranges.txt`: Tests well-formedness of each node type.
-- `malformed_nodes.txt`: Tests cases where nodes should not get parsed.
+- `malformed_ranges.txt`: Tests cases where ranges should not get parsed.
 - `edge_cases.txt`: Tests edge cases of the grammar.

 ### Issues